muadh-hudji/rock-paper-scissors/README.md

 - The user is visiting the website to look after new versions of the game.

 ### Design
 The design of the site are chosed to be simple and compact to make it easy for the user to reach every button and information in the page.
-The buttons of the game are provided with images to simplify the understanding of what each button represents.
+The buttons of the game are provided with images to simplify what each button represents.

 ### Languages used
 - HTML